Let’s Get Righteous August 30

 Our righteousness comes through faith in Christ, but acts of faith in Christ produce righteousness, such as believing that God hears your prayers.

-With favour wilt thou compass him as with a shield.
+Believe this: With favor wilt thou compass him as with a shield.